University of Missouri-Columbia: Collaboration

 - We maintained excellent ongoing communication between physics and education regarding students interested in becoming future teachers.

-- The education and physics advisors met with each other for the first time in years, resulting in revisions to the academic plan and advising documents for physics education majors.
+- In 2013-2014, the education and physics advisors met with each other for the first time in years, resulting in revisions to the academic plan and advising documents for physics education majors.

 - We found that we needed to carefully protect our good relationship with education faculty.
 In some meetings that we facilitated, outsiders of the project (i.e. from greater physics community) could come across as overly critical of secondary education programs.